What are some safety tips to know when working on a tractor?

 - Clean up spilled oil, grease or hydraulic fluid immediately.

-- Remove all tools and parts before starting engine.
+- Remove all tools and parts before starting the engine.

 What are some safety tips for working with hydraulics?